 These bonds and shared goals, Mr. President, were set forth in the joint statement issued on the occasion of your visit to the United States last year.
 They have been reaffirmed in our discussions today.

-At the NATO Summit Conference in Brussels last week, the member nations of the Atlantic Alliance renewed their commitment to the Atlantic Alliance and to the principles of friendship and cooperation and the common defense which are its foundation.
-I must emphasize how much the United States values Italy's partnership and Italian contributions to the Alliance.
+At the NATO summit conference in Brussels last week, the member nations of the Atlantic Alliance renewed their commitment to the Atlantic Alliance and to the principles of friendship and cooperation and the common defenses which are its foundation.